hudec117/Mpv.NET-lib-/README.md

 The rest of libmpv is licensed under [GPLv2](https://choosealicense.com/licenses/gpl-2.0/) by default, which means that any work utilising this wrapper in conjunction with libmpv is subject to GPLv2, unless libmpv is compiled using [LGPL](https://choosealicense.com/licenses/lgpl-2.1/).

-In simple terms, once you use the "libmpv" files you downloaded with your application it must be licensed under GPLv2.
+In simple terms, once you use the "libmpv" files (DLL) you downloaded, your application must be licensed under GPLv2.

 See [here](https://github.com/mpv-player/mpv#license) for more information.